gomezzz/LICOS/README.md

 ### Set up datasets

 To launch the training on, e.g.,`AID`, it is necessary to download the corresponding datasets.
-Please place the data in two folders `your_dataset/train` and `your_dataset/test` and create a config file in the `cfg` folder for your run.
+Please, place the data in two folders `your_dataset/train` and `your_dataset/test` and create a config file in the `cfg` folder for your run.
 You need to specify the path to your dataset in the config file with the `dataset` parameter.
-Please have a look at the `cfg/default_cfg.toml` file for an example and additional explanations on different parameters.
+Please, have a look at the `cfg/default_cfg.toml` file for an example and additional explanations on different parameters.
 By default, we rely on the dataloaders used by CompressAI.
 See [here](https://interdigitalinc.github.io/CompressAI/datasets.html) for more information.

 If you want to use a custom dataset with non-RGB data, you may need to create a custom dataset class similar to the one in `l0_image_folder.py`.